HosseinAgha/react-livescript-boilerplate/README.md

       children: ...
   ```

-  - `el` function gets a React component or a basic element string like `"div"`
+  - `el` function gets a React component or a basic element string like `"div"` as first argument, others are the same
   ```livescript
     el \div, [css.container, true, css.hasBorder, hasBorder],
       children: ...